sabinacatherine/Spotify-Playlist/README.md

 # Spotify-Playlist-Creation

 ## Introduction
-In this project, I will utilize the a pretrained model to identify Portuguese songs on Spotify and create language-specific playlists.
+In this project, I will create playlists according to numeric and lyrical similarities.
+Ultimately, I am looking to create the best possible combination of my favourite characteristics and languages and explore some new tunes!

 ## Steps